What Is Cellulite?

-It shows up less on darker skin.
+Cellulite shows up less on darker skin.
 So if you have light skin, a self-tanner may make the bumps and dimples harder to spot.
-There are other ways to get rid of cellulite.
+You don’t have to do anything about cellulite, but there are ways to get rid of or reduce it.
 Some work better than others.

 This noninvasive procedure freezes and kills fat cells.
 Once they’re dead, your body naturally removes them.
 This treatment is usually used for body shaping, but fat removal can also improve your cellulite.
 It can take three treatments and 3 or 4 months for you to see results.